LinkWellNodes/Documentation/docs/services/direct-request-jobs/Any-API-Guide.md

 ## Learn More

-To learn more about how Chainlink's direct request model works, visit the [Direct Request Guide](/knowledgebase/Direct-Request-Guide) in our knowledgebase.
+To learn more about how Chainlink's direct request model works, visit the [Direct Request (Any API) Guide](/knowledgebase/Direct-Request-Guide) in our knowledgebase.

 ## Troubleshooting